SLEEP, so what are the many benefits of having a good one.

-Luckily, mother nature does all that heavy lifting for us.
-All that is needed for all this to happen is for our little one is to close their eyes and sleep.
+It is not Luckily; mother nature does all that heavy lifting for us.
+All that is needed is for our little one is to close their eyes and go to sleep.

 This is where my field of expertise is.
 In life, I see and hear a LOT of people passing comments to new parents that your baby will not sleep well.
 That all they can expect to occur is their little ones to be waking them up seven or eight times a night!
 We have all heard that or maybe even passed this comment onto some new mum.

 That advice is not only wrong, but it is also extremely harmful!
-By people deciding to tell parents to accept their baby’s sleep issues because it is part of their parenting experience is in turn actually preventing them from addressing the problem.
-This is everyone in that family is a very serious concern.
-This is not due to them being selfish, or that the simply enjoy sleeping late, it is because they all, and more so, their children, need to ensure they are getting adequate sleep.
+By people deciding to tell parents to accept their baby’s sleep issues because it is part of their parenting experience is, in turn, actually preventing them from addressing the problem.
+Everyone in that family is a grave concern.
+It is not due to them being selfish, or that they simply enjoy sleeping late, it is because they all, and more so, their children, need to ensure they are getting adequate sleep.
 This being for all of the reasons I have mentioned above.

 So, let me tell you straight.
-If your baby is waking up 7, 8 or more times a night crying until you go into the room, comfort them by rocking them back to sleep.
+If your baby is waking up 7, 8, or more times a night crying until you go into the room, comfort them by rocking them back to sleep.
 Then please believe me when I say this is not motherhood-as-usual.
-This is a baby who has trouble sleeping.
+This baby has trouble sleeping.
 And it is now interfering with the little one’s own body’s natural development.
-This is no different than if they were to have an ear infection or jaundice.
+It is no different than if they were to have an ear infection or jaundice.
 It is a health issue.
-There is a remedy which will help your baby sleep.
+There is a remedy that will help your baby sleep.
 So, I, therefore, say believe me when I say if anyone that tells you that you should just grin and bear this situation for the next six years is peddling horrible advice.
-I do not think it is said with any kind of malicious intent.
+I believe that it is was not said with any kind of malicious intent.
 It is most likely those people sharing their own parenting experience.
 That said, it needs to stop.

 By us as parents and caregivers accepting inadequate asleep in infancy stages then leads on to accepting it in adolescence.
 Where eventually it ends up with grown adults who do not understand.
 Or give their sleep the priority it requires.
 Leading those who do suffer with it to all to more serious health issues later on in life which follows along with it.